About 70% of computer users suffer from eye strain, known as ‘Computer Vision Syndrome’.

 CVS is most prevalent with computers and typically occurs when looking at a screen at arm’s length or closer.

-Symptoms of CVS
+Symptoms of computer vision syndrome

 - Blurred vision